ohadbre/GettingCleaningData/README.md

 * leaves only features that contain mean() or std()
 * changes the names of the features to meaningful ones
 * aggregates the data for each subject and activity based on the average of each feature using **melt** and **dcast** commands
-* saved the tidy data to disk
+* saves the tidy data to disk